unsplash-image-rQGGpxzrdeM.jpg

 The ‘How’

 Using this worksheet, gather with family or friends and compose a litany of the great saints from your own life who have passed-on ahead of you into glory.
 Once completed, use the litany worksheet during one of our worship services, as we give thanks corporately for the lives of our loved ones.
-We will have one service at 9 AM at the Brians’ house, and a second service at 8 PM at the Dickens’ house.
+We will have one service at 10 AM at the Brunos’ house, a second service at 2 PM on the West-side (location TBD), and a third one at 6 PM at the Brians’.
 Contact Fr.
 Mark with any questions.

 And also… Historically All Souls’ Day also placed an emphasis on the poor and the lonely.
 Consider ways to reach-out to the poor and the lonely in your neighborhoods and social circles.